-9 Steps to Building a Small Business Branding Strategy
+How to Build a Small Business Marketing Strategy (Guide)

 A strong brand tells your market who you are and what problems you solve, while marketing communicates your brand message and engages your target audience so you can acquire new clients.
 Without a clearly defined and visible brand, you may not only lose the game, but miss being a part of it.